Blue Beetle (film): Plot

-Jenny uses Ted's watch to activate his secret laboratory and reveals that Ted was originally a vigilante named Blue Beetle who spent his life studying Khaji-Da before mysteriously disappearing, leaving his company in Victoria's hands.
-When they notice Victoria's helicopter flying toward Jaime's home, Jaime summons Khaji-Da and returns to protect his family, but Jaime's father, Alberto, collapses and dies from a heart attack, distracting Jaime and allowing Carapax to capture him.
+Jenny uses Ted's watch to activate his secret laboratory and reveals that Ted was a vigilante named Blue Beetle who spent his life studying Khaji-Da before mysteriously disappearing, leaving his company in Victoria's hands.
+When they notice Victoria's helicopter flying toward Jaime's home, Jaime summons Khaji-Da and returns to protect his family, but Jaime's father, Alberto, collapses and dies from a heart attack, distracting Jaime and allowing Carapax and Victoria to capture him.
 Jaime is taken to an island fortress near Cuba, where he is strapped to a machine that downloads information from Khaji-Da into the OMACs.
 While unconscious, Jaime experiences a vision from Alberto in the afterlife, who encourages him to embrace his destiny as the new Blue Beetle.

 While Jenny and the Reyes family use Ted's Bugship and its weapons arsenal to storm the island, Jaime awakens and escapes as Carapax's OMAC suit evolves into a more powerful form.
 Jaime reunites with his family, then encounters Carapax and battles him.
-Jaime nearly kills Carapax but is stopped by Khaji-Da, who shows him Carapax's memories obtained through the information download, from which Jaime learns of Carapax's tragic past, including his enslavement by Victoria for the OMAC experiments and the death of his mother at her hands.
+After Carapax attempts to shoot Rudy when he aids his nephew, an enraged Jaime nearly kills Carapax but is stopped by Khaji-Da, who shows him Carapax's memories obtained during the information transfer, from which Jaime learns of Carapax's tragic past, including his enslavement by Victoria for the OMAC experiments and the inadvertent death of his mother at her hands.
 Moved by this revelation, Jaime spares Carapax, who is prompted to turn on Victoria and sets his OMAC suit to explode and destroy the island, himself, and Victoria, as vengeance for his mother.
-As the Reyes family escapes the island, they take time to mourn Alberto.
+As the Reyes family escapes the island, they finally take time to mourn Alberto.

 In the aftermath, Jenny becomes the new CEO of Kord Industries and promises to repair the damage caused to the Reyes family by helping them rebuild their home.
 As the neighbors gather around the remains of the Reyes family's home and provide support, Jaime kisses Jenny and then offers to fly her to the Kord Estate.
 In a mid-credits scene, a distorted recording is broadcast in Ted's laboratory, attempting to inform Jenny he is alive.